 9. Learn To Say “No”

-If someone asks you to do something and you know that you don’t have the time for it, know that it’s completely fine to say no. If you’re in the situation where you can’t say no, make sure you reach out for help.
-And if you can’t do it, explain why you can’t but do be firm about it.
+If someone asks you to do something and you know that you don’t have the time for it, know that it’s completely fine to say no. If you’re in a situation where you can’t say no, make sure you reach out for help.
+And if you can’t do it, explain why you can’t, but do be firm about it.

 10. Make Sure To Set Goals

 Try making a checklist of the exact steps you need to take to reach your goal.
-Once you finish each step, make sure to cross it off.
-Many of you should feel a sense of accomplishment, this can help you reduce stress and feel better.
-It’s a great healthy habit.
-Plus, this is effective to reaching your goals.
+Once you finish each step, make sure to check it off.
+This activity can provide a sense of accomplishment, which motivates us to keep going.

 11. Work And Home Balance

 Burnout can be difficult to describe.
-However, it’s not a medical condition.
 According to the APA Dictionary of Psychology, burnout is defined as “physical, emotional or mental exhaustion, accompanied by decreased motivation, lowered performance and negative attitudes towards oneself and others.”

 12. Eat Healthy

-- Eat a variety of vegetables, especially dark green, red, and orange vegetables (3 or more servings a day).
+- A variety of vegetables, especially dark green, red, and orange vegetables (3 or more servings a day).

-- Eat a variety of fruits (2 or more servings a day).
+- A variety of fruits (2 or more servings a day).

-- Eat whole-grain, high-fiber breads and cereals (3 to 6 servings a day).
+- Whole-grain, high-fiber breads and cereals (3 to 6 servings a day).
 Reduce or eliminate refined or processed carbohydrates; most of the grains in your diet should be whole grains.

-- Choose from a variety of low-fat sources of protein — including eggs, beans, poultry without skin, seafood, lean meats, unsalted nuts, seeds, and soy products.
+- Lean proteins such as eggs, beans, poultry without skin, seafood, lean meats, unsalted nuts, seeds, and soy products.
 If you eat meat, eat white meat at least four times more often than red meat.

-- Reduce intake of saturated fats and trans-fats (such as partially hydrogenated oil) as much as possible.
+- Reduced saturated fats and trans-fats (such as partially hydrogenated oil) as much as possible.

-- Reduce daily intake of salt or sodium.
-Reduce to less than 1,500 mg. per day if you are older than 50, or have hypertension, diabetes or chronic kidney disease.
+- Reduced daily intake of salt or sodium: less than 1,500 mg. per day if you are older than 50, or have hypertension, diabetes, or chronic kidney disease.

-- Restrict or eliminate sodas and other sugar-added drinks that are high in calories and contain few or no nutrients.
+- Restrict or eliminate snacks, sodas, and other sugar-added products that are high in calories and contain few or no nutrients.

 - If you drink alcoholic beverages, do so in moderation.
 Drink only when it doesn’t put you or anyone else at risk.

-There you have it, 12 healthy habits that can help you start feeling better physically, mentally, and emotionally.
+There you have it: 12 healthy habits that can help you start feeling better physically, mentally, and emotionally.
 We encourage you to continue browsing other wellness articles to learn more about prioritizing self-care and how Soothe can be used as part of your wellness journey.